couchbase/cbft/DESIGN.md

 ## GT-CS1 - Consistent queries during stable topology.

-Clients should be able to ask, "I want query results where the full-text-indexes have incorporated at least up to this set of {vbucket to seq-num} pairings."
+Clients should be able query for results where the indexes have incorporated at least up to a given set of {vbucket to seq-num}
+pairings.

 ## GT-CR1 - Consistent queries under datasource rebalance.

-Full-text queries should be consistent even as data source (Couchbase Server) nodes are added and removed in a clean rebalance.
+Queries should be consistent even as data source KV nodes are added and removed in a clean rebalance.

 ## GT-CR2 - Consistent queries under cbgt topology change.

-Full-text queries should be consistent even as cbgt nodes are added and removed in a clean takeover fashion.
+Queries should be consistent even as full-text nodes are added and removed in a clean takeover fashion.

 ## GT-OC1 - Support optional looser "best effort" options.

 The options might be along a spectrum from stale=ok to totally consistent.
-The "best effort" option should probably have lower latency than a totally consistent CR1 query.
+The "best effort" option should probably have lower latency than a totally consistent GT-CR1 query.

-For example, perhaps the client may want to just ask for consistency around just one vbucket-seqnum.
+For example, perhaps the client may want to just ask for consistency around just a subset of vbucket-seqnum's.

 ## GT-IA1 - Index aliases.